Outliers and bounded rank perturbation for non-Hermitian random band matrices: Introduction

-The work \cite{coston2020outliers} considered product of independent matrices with i.i.d. entries and showed a similar result as in the one matrix case, that is, the conclusion of Theorem \ref{theorem1.1} continues to hold for certain deformations of product i.i.d. matrices.
+The work \cite{coston2020outliers} considered the product of independent matrices with i.i.d. entries and showed a similar result as in the one matrix case, that is, the conclusion of Theorem \ref{theorem1.1} continues to hold for certain deformations of product i.i.d. matrices.
 They also mentioned a similar problem: the product of independent elliptic matrices with general $\rho_i\in(-1,1)$.
 Indeed, \cite{o2015products} showed a remarkable universality phenomenon: the empirical spectral distribution of a product of ($m\geq 2$) independent elliptic random matrices converges to the $m$-fold circular law, just as in the case of a product of $m$ independent matrices with i.i.d. entries.
 They also used ideas in free probability to explain why this happens: the product of two free elliptic elements is $R$-diagonal, and thus has an isotropic Brown measure.
 However the tools in \cite{coston2020outliers} did not seem strong enough to study the outliers of product elliptic matrices due to strong dependence in the entries.
+After submitting the manuscript, we learned that the empirical spectral density of product of elliptic matrices was also previously studied in \cite{gotze2014one}.

-We show a far-reaching strengthening of the result in \cite{coston2020outliers}: exactly the same result continues to hold when we consider independent product of elliptic random matrices with variables $\rho_i\in\mathbb{C}:|\rho_i|\leq 1$, and the conclusion continues to hold as we consider non-Hermitian band matrices as in Theorem \ref{theorem1.1} and \ref{TheEllipticTheorem}.
+We show a far-reaching strengthening of the result in \cite{coston2020outliers}: exactly the same result continues to hold when we consider the product of independent elliptic random matrices with parameters $\rho_i\in\mathbb{C}:|\rho_i|\leq 1$, and the conclusion continues to hold as we consider non-Hermitian band matrices as in Theorem \ref{theorem1.1} and \ref{TheEllipticTheorem}.
 Previously such results were only proven for random matrices with i.i.d. entries.

-The main result for product elliptic matrices is the following theorem, which can be regarded as a corollary of our master theorem, Theorem \ref{gaussianmastertheorem} and \ref{nongaussianmastertheorem}.
+The main result for product elliptic matrices is the following theorem, which can be regarded as a corollary of our master theorem, Theorems \ref{gaussianmastertheorem} and \ref{nongaussianmastertheorem}.